-- Make sure your doctor knows if you are using dopamine (Intropin®), dobutamine (Dobutrex®), an asthma medicine (such as albuterol, Ventolin®), or a heart rhythm medicine (such as disopyramide, procainamide, quinidine, Norpace®, or Procanbid®).
-Tell your doctor if you are also using a medicine for depression such as fluoxetine, paroxetine, Luvox®, Paxil®, Prozac®, or Sarafem®.
+- Make sure your doctor knows if you are using dobutamine (Dobutrex®), dopamine (Intropin®), an asthma medicine (such as albuterol, Ventolin®), blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide (HCTZ), lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), or a heart rhythm medicine (such as quinidine, Cardioquin®, Quinaglute®).
+Tell your doctor if you are also using medicine for depression (such as fluoxetine, paroxetine, Luvox®, Paxil®, Prozac®, Sarafem®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you or your child are pregnant or breastfeeding, or if you or your child have liver disease, heart disease, blood vessel disease, heart rhythm problems, high or low blood pressure, or problems with urination.
-Tell your doctor if you have a history of mental illness or bipolar disorder.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver, kidney, heart, or blood vessel disease; heart rhythm problems; high or low blood pressure; or problems with urination.
+Tell your doctor if you have a genetic condition called CYP2D6 poor metabolizer.

-- Tell your doctor right away if you or your child get a skin rash, dark urine, persistent loss of appetite, yellow eyes or skin, flu-like symptoms or right upper belly pain or tenderness.
+- Tell your doctor right away if you have a skin rash, dark urine, loss of appetite, yellow skin or eyes, flu-like symptoms, or pain in your upper right side.
 These could be symptoms of a serious liver problem.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.